unicrons/github-actions-playground/workshop/README.md

 6. [Runtime Infrastructure Scan](runtime_infra_scan/)

 ## Workshop flow
-Fork this repository and follow for each module:
+To begin, fork this repository.
+Then, for each module:
 1. Read the README.md file.
-2. For each tool in that module follow the instructions in the `workflow.yml` file.
+2. For each tool within that module, follow the instructions in the `workflow.yml` file.
-3. Push the changes and see the results.
+3. Push your changes and observe the results.
-4. Try to fix the issues for that step until you get a green pipeline ✅.
+4. Work to fix any issues for that step until you achieve a green pipeline ✅.
-5. Try a different tool (if available) or go to the next module.
+5. Then, try a different tool (if available) or proceed to the next module.